kwonus/Quelle/Quelle-AVX.md

    A %similarity setting of *precise* or 100 is a special case that still uses phonetics, but expects a full phonetic match (e.g. "there" and "their" are a 100% phonetic match).

 3. In a future release, similarity matching on lemmas can also be specified.
 Similarity matching on lemmas will be enabled by appending an exclamation mark ( ! ) to the similarity threshold (e.g. %similarity = 75!).
 Automatic matching on lemmas is not supported when %similarity is set to *exact* or 0.
 The PEG grammar already supports the exclamation mark in the syntax.
 However, it is currently ignored in AVX-Search.
-A future version of AVX-Search will make this additional feature available.
+A future version of AVX-Search will utilize this syntax to enable this feature.

 AVX-Quelle uses the AV-1769 edition of the sacred text.
 It substantially agrees with the "Bearing Precious Seed" bibles, as published by local church ministries.
 The text itself has undergone review by Christian missionaries, pastors, and lay people since the mid-1990's.
 The original incarnation of the digitized AV-1769 text was implemented in the free PC/Windows app known as: